 If you have no immediate need for withdrawing the dividend income, you should always reinvest dividends.
 For most investors, setting up a dividend reinvestment plan at their broker is sufficient.
 For more enterprising investor, we recommend letting dividends accumulate and selectively reinvesting them in the stocks in their portfolio that offer greater values.
 Always looking for the best values to reinvest their dividends in will make the portfolio compound at a faster rate via both dividend growth and capital gains.

 In line with our value based philosophy, we frequently run dividend stock screens and generate lists of dividend stocks that we believe are the best undervalued dividend stocks available today.
 You will find these dividend stock ideas below.
 There are different screens we run to uncover different sources of value for these stocks and we take care to ensure that even when the stock price is depressed, the company has the ability to continue paying and growing dividends.
 Some of these are list of dividend stocks by industry, while others cover a variety of industries to help you in your asset diversification.
-Review the lists below for ideas and if you wish to receive new screens as they are posted in the future, you can sign up for the email newsletter here.

 High dividend stocks are attractive if they can be bought for a reasonable valuation.
 There is always a balance to find when looking for such stocks.
 We do not want to pick out the very high yielders, as they may indicate a company in distress and where the dividend may be unsustainable.
 The following list… [Read More]